Skip to content

 When to follow up?

 Patients should be reviewed within two weeks of initial presentation and have a repeat FBC.
-Aim for weekly GP follow up initially and then PRN until resolution.
+Initially, aim for weekly GP follow-up and then PRN until resolution.

 Selected references